Kong/gateway-operator/keps/0001-managed-gateways.md

 configuration of `Gateways`.
-Some things like listener configuration can be defined in the `Gateway` resource and that would work across all the implementations outside of Kong, but things like configuring the max number of nginx worker processes may not.
+Some things like listener configuration can be defined in the `Gateway` resource and that would work across all the implementations outside of Kong, but things like configuring the max number of nginx worker processes may not. `GatewayConfiguration` resources can be applied to `Gateway` resources by way of the `GatewayClass.Spec.ParametersReference`.

 [crds]:https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/
 [gwapi]:https://github.com/kubernetes-sigs/gateway-api